argounova/argounova/readme.md

 ## About Me

 Passionate data enthusiast with a strong foundation in full stack web development.
 Fascinated with how technology can uncover insights and drive informed decision making.
 I aim to deepen my understanding of statistical modeling, machine learning algorithms, and data visualization techniques.
 I'm particularly interested in applying these tools to real-world problems, such as predictive analytics, natural language processing, and AI-powered solutions.
 My background in web development provides me with a unique perspective on data-driven applications.
-Proficient in languages like Python and R, as well as front-end technologies like JavaScript and React.
+Proficient in languages like Python and R, as well as front-end technologies like React.
 This enables me to not only analyze data but also create interactive and user-friendly data visualizations and dashboards.

 ## Technologies